Formation Control via Rotation Symmetry Constraints: INTRODUCTION

-This paper contributes with a foundation for solving the formation control problem solely under rotation constraints, providing a counterpart to the rigidity-based framework.
-We introduce a potential function that enforces rotational symmetries between neighboring agents, whose gradient yields a distributed control law driving the system toward the null-space of a symmetry-constraining matrix-weighted Laplacian.
-We show that $(n-1)$ edges — the minimal connectivity requirement — is sufficient to guarantee convergence to the desired formation.
-To enhance flexibility, we present an augmentation of the control strategy, enabling the desired formation to be achieved while undergoing coordinated translations, rotations, and scalings according to a time-varying reference virtual trajectory, effectively addressing the formation maneuvering problem.
-Additionally, the effectiveness of the approach is also demonstrated through a numerical example extension in $\R^3$.
+Motivated by this line of research, we build on \cite{Zelazo2025forced} to study formations defined \textit{solely} through symmetric relations.
+Specifically, consider a group of $n$ agents whose desired configuration is characterized by prescribed rotational symmetries.
+These constraints are modeled in Euclidean space via cyclic point-group isometries \cite{alt94}, enforced between designated agent pairs.
+Assume that each agent has access to its own state and may exchange this information \textit{only} with neighboring agents, as determined by an \textit{undirected} interaction graph.
+The control objective is to design a distributed control law that drives the agents from any initial state to a desired configuration satisfying the required rotation symmetry constraints.
+This is achieved by introducing a potential function that enforces rotational symmetries between neighboring agents, whose gradient yields a distributed control law that drives the system toward the null space of a symmetry-constraining matrix-weighted Laplacian.
+We show that $n-1$ edges (the minimal connectivity requirement) are sufficient to guarantee convergence to the desired formation.
+To enhance flexibility, we present an augmentation of the control strategy, enabling the desired formation to be achieved while undergoing coordinated translations, rotations, and scalings according to a time-varying reference virtual trajectory, thereby addressing the formation maneuvering problem.
+Additionally, the effectiveness of the approach is demonstrated through a numerical example extension in $\R^3$.

 The paper is organized as follows.
 Section \ref{sec.symmetry} reviews the mathematics of symmetry, focusing on graphs and frameworks.
 Section \ref{sec.formation} introduces the symmetry constrained formation control problem and presents the controller.
 Section \ref{sec.maneuver} extends the controller to allow for formation maneuvers, while Section \ref{sec.R3} demonstrates numerically an extension to $\R^3$.
 Finally, concluding remarks are offered in Section \ref{sec.conclusion}.